DougAnderson444/integrity-app/README.md

 _Always know the code hasn't changed._

-Uses [subresource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) at the app layer to ensure the code is what you expect.
+By getting the browser to check the [subresource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) at the app layer, we can ensure the code is what you expect.

+## Use

+Once your project is built and hosted, anyone going to the URL will get a data URL to drag or copy into the browser's address bar.
+This will load the outer app, which will check the integrity of the inner app before loading it.

+Then, users just bookmark the data URL and bring that up any time they want to use the site.
+If they want to upgrade, they just need to refresh the original website and update their bookmarks.

 ## Developing